jbcodeforce/jbcodeforce.github.io/docs/blogs/12-27-21/index.md

 ---

-## Part 1: Event-driven solution component and getting started
+## Part 1: Event-driven solution components and getting started

 ### Components view

-The following figure illustrates a minimum set of components, we will need to consider in any event-driven solution:
+The following figure illustrates a minimum set of components, we will need to consider in any event-driven solution to address production deployment:

 ![](./images/components.png)
 **Figure 1: a component view of a simple solution**

-* Kafka producer(s) (green boxes on the left) are exposing REST API to get data from external sources like IoT, mobile or webapp forms.
-They produce records to Kafka topic.
+* On the left, first green box is a microservice, we will do an order management service, that manage Order Entity life cycle, exposes REST APIs to be used by a single page webapp or a mobile app.
+The service produces records to Kafka topic to represent fact about the Order Entity life cycle: OrderCreated, OrderUpdated, OrderDelivered, OrderCancelled...
-* Kafka Brokers, in this article I will use IBM Event Streams which is a Kafka packaging with enhanced features.
+* A cluster of Kafka Brokers, in this article I will use IBM Event Streams which is an open-source Kafka packaging with enhanced features.
-* A schema registry, based on the [apicur.io](https://www.apicur.io/) open source project which is also included in IBM Event Streams
+* A schema registry, based on the [apicur.io](https://www.apicur.io/) open source project which is also included in IBM Event Streams.
-* One or more consumers (green boxes on the right), can consume order events, using streaming processing or actingg as a sink.
+* One or more consumers (green boxes on the right), can consume order events, using streaming processing.
+I will do a simple reactive messaging app as consumer, but also a stateful streaming processing with Apache Flink.
 * Integrated API management (IBM API connect) to manage both REST end points and asyncAPI definitions.
 The AsyncAPI is defined for Kafka binding by connecting to the Event Stream Kafka Topic.
 It will work for any Kafka brokers.
-* Event end-point gateway to control the communication between consumers and kafka brokers, and an API gateway is doing in REST APIs context.
+* Event end-point gateway to control the communication between consumers and kafka brokers, and an API gateway is controlling REST APIs traffic.
+I will not deploy such gateway as there are already a lot of content in this practices since multiple years.
-* S3 sink Kafka connector to move events for longer term storage like S3 buckets.
-We will use IBM cloud object storage in the demonstration.
+* S3 sink Kafka connector to move events to a long-term storage capability like S3 buckets.
+We will use IBM Cloud Object Storage in the demonstration.
-* Elastic Search sink Kafka connector to move events to indexing and searching product like Elastic Search.
+* Elastic Search sink Kafka connector to move events to indeces in Elastic Search.
-* The open source project, Egeria as a metadata management framework to manage metadata about brokers, topics, producer, streaming and consumer apps.
+* The open source project, Apache Atlas is used to keep metadata about brokers, topics, producer, streaming and consumer apps.

-The numbered flows highlight :
+The numbers highlight some top-level developer's activities:

 1. We should consider the developer of the producer application.
-This application can take different form, but let assume it will be a Java microprofile, reactive messaging app (based on [Quarkus](http://quarkus.io)).
+This application can take different forms, but let assume it will be a Java microprofile, reactive messaging app (based on [Quarkus](http://quarkus.io)).
 The application exposes REST resources defined via OpenApi document.
 During the development process the OpenAPI document is created from JAXRS annotation, and is pushed to an API management, and deployed to an API gateway (Step 1 in figure above).
 1. When the application starts to be deployed, it produces events to the `orders` topic, the schemas defined for this messages, is pushed to a schema registry at mostly the same time as the message is published (Step 2).
 The schema could also have been pushed via API or user interface.
-We will address DevOps avro schema deployment later.
+We will address the DevOps avro schema deployment later.
-1. To make this topic and schema governed and known, it is possible to connect API management to the kafka topic and add metadata to document who own the "contract" of this topic.
-The asyncAPI document is then managed inside the API management (IBM App Connect) (Step 3).
+1. To make this topic and schema governed and known, it is possible to connect IBM API Connect to the kafka topic and add any metadata to document who own the "contract" of this topic (the producer application).
+The asyncAPI document is then managed inside the API management (Step 3).
 1. Now the developer of the consumer application will get the list of topics and their metadata inside the developer portal of the API management.
 He downloads the asyncAPI (Step 4) and get the contract and avro schemas.
 1. When the application starts, it will consume from a topic, get the schema identifier